Thrissur district

 Thrissur district (/ml/), anglicised as Trichur, is one of the 14 districts in the Indian state of Kerala.
 It is situated in the central region of the state.
 Spanning an area of about 3,032 km2, the district is home to over 9% of Kerala's population.

 Thrissur district is bordered by the districts of Palakkad and Malappuram to the north, the district of Ernakulam to the south and Coimbatore to the east.
-The Arabian Sea lies to the west and Western Ghats stretches towards the east.
-It is part of the historical Malabar Coast, which has been trading internationally since ancient times.
+The Arabian Sea lies to the west and Western Ghats towards the east.
+It is part of the historical Malabar Coast.
 The main language spoken is Malayalam.

 Thrissur district was formed on 1 July 1949, with the headquarters at Thrissur city.
 The district is known for its ancient temples, churches, and mosques.

-Etymology

-The term 'Thrissur' is the shortened form of the word 'Thrissivaperur' which means "the town in the name of Lord Siva".
-The town is built on an elevated ground, at the apex of which is the famous Vadakkumnatha Temple.
-A place of great antiquity, Thrissur was also known as Vrishabhadripuram and 'Ten Kailasam' in classical Sanskrit texts.